ACCESS

 School Based ACCESS Program (SBAP)

 The School Based ACCESS Program (SBAP) is a program that allows school districts and intermediate units to receive reimbursement through Medicaid for medical/mental health-related services that are provided by health care professionals to students with an IEP that are enrolled in the PA Medical Assistance program.
-The program works in partnership with the Pennsylvania Department of Education (PDE) and the Department of Human Services (DHS) through the state’s contracted agency Public Consulting Group (PCG).
+The program works in partnership with the Pennsylvania Department of Education (PDE) and the Department of Human Services (DHS) through the state’s contracted agency Sivic Solutions Group (SSG).

 Important Information